-- Use respirators approved under standards used in other countriesi that are similar to NIOSH but that may not necessarily be NIOSH-approved. - Implement extended use and/or limited reuse practices with good contamination control. - Respirator removal and replacement must be done in a careful and deliberate manner taking steps to ensure the user does not touch the outer surface of the mask during care, removal, or replacement. - Clean hands with soap and water or an alcohol-based hand sanitizer before and after touching or adjusting the respirator. - Avoid touching the inside of the respirator. - Store the respirator in a clean, sealable paper bag or breathable container. - May also store the respirator in a rigid container with the lid off to allow it to dry out. - Label the strap of the respirator or the container or bag with the wearer's name.
+- Implement extended use and/or limited reuse practices with good contamination control. - Respirator removal and replacement must be done in a careful and deliberate manner taking steps to ensure the user does not touch the outer surface of the mask during care, removal, or replacement. - Clean hands with soap and water or an alcohol-based hand sanitizer before and after touching or adjusting the respirator.

+- Avoid touching the inside of the respirator. - Store the respirator in a clean, sealable paper bag or breathable container. - May also store the respirator in a rigid container with the lid off to allow it to dry out. - Label the strap of the respirator or the container or bag with the wearer's name.
 Do not write on the respirator material as it will affect its permeability. - Perform a visual inspection for fit and function.
-Discard respirator if it becomes soiled, damaged or difficult to breathe through. - Use a pair of clean gloves when donning a used respirator and performing a user seal check.
+Discard respirator if it becomes soiled, damaged or difficult to breathe through. - Use a pair of clean gloves when donning and performing a user seal check.
 Doff and replace gloves. - Perform a user seal check immediately after donning a respirator.
 Adjust as necessary.
-If you still cannot achieve a seal, do not go into the contaminated atmosphere. - If a strap breaks during donning, attempt to tie it instead and use respirator if it still fits properly and isn't uncomfortable. - If adequate supply exists, consider this alternative reuse method to reduce contamination: - Take four N95 masks, and number them (#1-4). - On day 1, use mask #1, then let it dry it out for 3-4 days. - On day 2, use mask #2, then let it dry out for 3-4 days. - Same for day 3, and day 4. - \circ ~ Use extreme care to avoid cross contamination or confusion of multiple used respirators.
+If you still cannot achieve a seal, do not go into the contaminated atmosphere. - If a strap breaks during donning, attempt to tie it instead and use respirator if it still fits properly and isn't uncomfortable. - If adequate supply exists, consider this alternative reuse method to reduce contamination^{j}: - Take four N95 masks, and number them (#1-4). - On day 1, use mask #1, then let it dry it out for 3-4 days. - On day 2, use mask #2, then let it dry out for 3-4 days. - Same for day 3, and day 4. - Use extreme care to avoid cross contamination or confusion of multiple used respirators.